susumuota/ec2-spot-price/README.md

 0.103000,us-east-1f,c5.xlarge,Linux/UNIX,2021-02-21 06:55:57+00:00
 ```

-An another example to retrieve all of the spot prices in all regions.
+Another example to retrieve all of the spot prices in all regions.
-You can use `pd.DataFrame` for more specific filtering.
+You can pass spot prices to `pd.DataFrame` and filter them.

 ```python
 % python